rockerbacon/modorganizer2-linux-installer/README.md

   ```bash
   rm -rf <cache path>/mod-organizer-2
   ```
-5. Use the newest installer to install Mod Organizer 2 on the same location of the old installation
+5. Use the newest installer to install Mod Organizer 2 in the path to the old installation

 ## Installing Vortex